google/crosvm/docs/book/src/contributing/coding_style.md

 Less-specific tests, such as most integration tests and system tests, are more likely to require obfuscating work behind helper methods.
 It is still good to strive for clarity and ease of debugging in those tests, but they do not need to follow these guidelines.

+## Handling technical debt

+During development, we don't always have cycles or expertise available to fix problematic patterns or overly complex code.
+In these situations where we find an existing problem, or are tacking on code to a problematic area, we should document the problem in a bug and add it to the [Code Health](https://issuetracker.google.com/hotlists/4285957) hotlist.
+This is where maintainers look to determine what debt most needs attention.
+The bug should cover:

+- Which style guidance is being violated.
+- What the impact is (readability, easy to introduce bugs, hard to test, etc)
+- Any recommendations for a fix.

 [`group_imports=stdexternalcrate`]: https://rust-lang.github.io/rustfmt/?version=v1.5.1&search=#group_imports
 [`imports_granularity=item`]: https://rust-lang.github.io/rustfmt/?version=v1.5.1&search=#imports_granularity